 The best method for limiting loss due to BLS is to plant X10R cultivars.
-Races 1 to 6 and possibly 10 have been identified in areas of the region.
+Races 1 to 10 have been identified in areas of the region.
 Several new bell pepper cultivars have resistance to some or all races (X10R) of the pathogen (see table Recommended Varieties).
 In fields with a history of BLS, only plant cultivars that are X10R.
 When producing transplants, be sure to use seed treated with hot water (described above) or Clorox.
 Purchase heat-treated seed or disease-free transplants.
-Prior to transplanting, apply Agri-Mycin 17 (FRAC code 25, streptomycin) sprays when first true leaves appear and continue every 45 days until transplanting (1.0 lb/100 gal, 1.25 tsp/gal, REI 12 h).
+Prior to transplanting, apply Agri-Mycin 17 (FRAC code 25, streptomycin) sprays when the first true leaves appear and continue every 4 to 5 days until transplanting (1.0 lb/100 gal, 1.25 tsp/gal, REI 12 h).
 Streptomycin cannot be applied after transplanting.
-Copper resistance has been detected in the mid-Atlantic region. (continued next page)
+Copper resistance has been detected in areas of the Mid-Atlantic region.